 Stock Titan’s AI features help readers navigate these materials by highlighting key sections, summarizing major items and pointing out important terms related to credit agreements, senior notes, acquisitions and governance changes.
 Users can quickly locate disclosures on topics such as new financing arrangements, completion of material transactions, changes in executive roles connected to acquisitions and other events that may be relevant to evaluating ALSN stock and Allison’s long-term obligations.

-Allison Transmission Holdings Inc. reported that one of its officers received a grant of restricted stock units.
-On 01/01/2026, the reporting person was awarded 11,393 restricted stock units (RSUs), each representing a contingent right to receive one share of Allison Transmission common stock.
-The RSUs are scheduled to vest in three equal annual installments beginning on February 1, 2027, meaning the shares will be delivered over time rather than all at once.
-The reporting person serves as President and Business Unit Leader, Allison Off-Highway Drive & Motion Systems, and filed the form as an individual reporting person.
+Allison Transmission Holdings Inc reported that its CFO and Treasurer, Mell Scott A, received a grant of 8,947 restricted stock units (RSUs) on February 25, 2026.
+Each RSU represents a contingent right to receive one share of common stock.
+The RSUs vest in three equal annual installments beginning on February 25, 2027, meaning the award will be delivered over time as continued service-based conditions are met.